benj-8229/nural/README.md

 nural append "example text" todo
 ```

-Nural can use partial note names.
+You can also use partial note names.
 The below example will first check for a note named "to", and fall back to a fuzzy match.
 If there are multiple notes that match (e.g. "**to**do" and "s**to**res") it will open a search in the TUI where you can select a note by typing, using the arrow keys, and pressing enter.
 ```
 nural open to
 ```